vives-ai-edge/workshop/src/01-hello-world/03-run-inference/index.md

 ## Application

 Now we are ready to run the model on an embedded device.
-In this case we will run the it on a Cortex-M4 microcontroller from ST. The STM42L476RG is provided on a [NUCLEO L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) development board.
+In this case we will run it on a Cortex-M4 microcontroller from ST. The STM42L476RG is provided on a [NUCLEO L476RG](https://www.st.com/en/evaluation-tools/nucleo-l476rg.html) development board.
 We can use the included Stlink v2 debugger to flash the device.

 The NUCLEO provides Arduino and Morpho compatible headers to make it easy to connect and expand functionality.
 The microcontroller is a 32bit ARM Cortex M4 with a 80Mhz clock.